 - The right side of the abdomen to stimulate the liver.

-- Castor oil packs are often recommended as part of a liver detoxifying
+- Castor oil packs are often recommended as part of a liver detoxifying program.

 - Inflamed and swollen joints, bursitis, and muscle strains.

 - The abdomen to relieve constipation and other digestive disorders.

 - The lower abdomen in cases of menstrual irregularities and uterine and ovarian cysts.